raycg/Open-Research-Playbook/templates/E-ai-daily-self-review-prompt.md

 * Tasks that do not support a milestone or meeting action item.
 * Deliverables that are not measurable.
-* Conclusions that lack supporting evidence.
+* Completed tasks that lack supporting evidence.
 * Pending or blocked tasks without a clear explanation.
-* Next-day plans that do not follow from today's results.
+* Information needed to prepare the next working day plan.

 AI must not invent evidence, assume unreported results, or decide whether a research conclusion is correct.